mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > Because of sweeping the grounds with “which moon?” or sweeping the grounds and wiping the floor with “the second moon,” there is suchness of the entire great earth.

-“Lifting the broom and then saying, ‘which moon?’”: Like the truth, or hard work, or not hard work.
+Lifting the broom and then saying, “which moon?”: Like the truth, or hard work, or not hard work.
 Which moon?

 “Or sweeping the grounds and wiping the floor with ‘the second moon’”: “The second moon” means, if you yawn, your zazen becomes yawning zazen.
 If you sleep, zazen becomes sleeping zazen.
 If you chase after thought, your zazen is also sleeping zazen – thinking zazen.
 Zazen is exactly one, connected with the whole universe.
 You cannot pin down what the zazen is.
 Do you do zazen, or is zazen helping your life?
 No. Real zazen is walking together with the whole universe.
 But it appears in many ways.
 If you yawn: yawn zazen.
 If you feel bored: bored zazen.
 Many zazens appear.
 Those are second moons.